ArchipelagoMW/Archipelago/worlds/luigimansion/docs/en_Luigi's Mansion.md

 ## What items and locations get shuffled?

 Door Keys, Mario's items, and the element medallions are shuffled.
-These are found in the chests in various rooms in the mansion, as well as a few specific objects.
-There are options for Boos, Portrait Ghosts, Toads, Plants, Gold Mice, Blue Ghosts (Speedy Spirits), and even every interactable object in the game.
+These are found in the chests in various rooms in the mansion, as well as a few specific objects that normally contain those items.
+There are options for Boos, Portrait Ghosts, Toads, Plants, Gold Mice, Blue
+Ghosts (Speedy Spirits), and even every interactable object in the game.

 ## Which items can be in another player's world?